Skip to content

 • Using an adapted form in Microsoft Word

-Lastly, we acknowledge that we are working within larger ableist systems.
-Some awardees may experience income limitation and other barriers to receiving this award.
+Lastly, we recognize that some awardees may experience income limitation and other barriers to receiving this award.
 We will work with awardees on a case-by-case basis to identify a plan, which may include options like a monthly payment plan rather than receiving the award in full at once or working with a guardian to receive the award.

 Step 1: Register in our SmartSimple grants portal